JugaruRobert/LayeredArchitecture-C/README.md

 The .rar downloaded cannot be opened as a project.All its modules must be opened individually.

-A C program that imitated OOP from C++ - learning about working with pointers and multi module
+A C program that imitates OOP from C++ - learning about working with pointers and multi module